Plombo/vcromclaim/README.md

   sfix.sfix, etc) are NOT extracted at this time.
 * Some ROMs have been customized for the VC emulators, and are not playable or have issues in other emulators.
 This includes:
-  * Bio Miracle Bokutte Upa (FDS) - instead of asking the player to swap disk, the game shows a flashing "Wait" screen.
+  * Bio Miracle Bokutte Upa (FDS), Zelda no Densetsu (FDS), and probably most other FDS games on multiple disk sides: The game may glitch when you are supposed to switch disk side.
+When playing on common emulators, Zelda will ask you to press Start (but nothing happens if you do) and Bokutte Upa will show a flashing "WAIT" message.
+In both cases, switching disk side will resume game play.
+This is because the ROMs have been modified for the Virtual Console emulator to automatically switch sides.
-  * Mario Tennis (N64) - 8 bytes are different in the middle of the file.
+  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, making it unplayable in common emulators.
-  * Ogre Battle (N64) - Bytes are different throughout the file.
+  * Ogre Battle (N64) - Bytes are different throughout the file, making it unplayable in common emulators.
 * TURBOGRAFX CD: CD audio will play too slow in Mednafen.
 Reencodeing the OGG files to 44.1kHz should make them run correctly.
 * TURBOGRAFX CD: Super Air Zonk does not play.